 Terrorism is a large-scale version of domestic violence.
 Terrorists treat populations the way domestic abusers treat their spouses and/or children.
 The abuser mentality in both cases makes domination a life goal.

 ISIS, Al Qaeda, Boko Haran and Hamas and other devotees of radical Islam dedicate their lives to Jihad, that is, to establishment of domination by Islam over all the world.

 Batterers bully their spouse and children.

-Bullies are the schoolage precursers of the same mentality.
+Bullies on the playground are the schoolage precursers of the same mentality.

-Here's a quick list of some of the major similarities in all four of these varieties of the mentality of domination.
+Here's a quick list of further major similarities in all four of these varieties of the mentality of domination.
 For a more comprehension elaboration of this idea please download my article Terrorism as Large Scale Domestic Violence.

 Dictators, terrorists, domestic abusers and playground bullies all

 The good news is that psychologists increasingly understand how to halt and even how to prevent domestic abuse.
 Now is the time to begin applying these lessons to halting terrorism.